kshanlei/COMP5111-2024Spring-Assignments-Students/README.md

 ## Update:
 (Feb 1): Release the [tutorial workshop slide (preview version)](tutorials/COMP5111_24S_workshop_songqiang_Feb1_ForStuPreview.pdf). *You are highly recommended to preview the slide (and play with the tools if interested) before the tutorial on Feb 14.*

+(Mar 6): Remove the unused library `evosuite` from `pom.xml`.
+This change does not affect your implementation since this library is not used in this assignment.
+It is just for avoiding unnecessary troubles for students who use Maven to set up the environment.

 ## Assignment Objective

 In assignment 1, you are expected to: